 - Labels other kids who behave similar to him as “annoying” or “weird” because he doesn’t realize how he comes across to others

 - Can be over-reactive and then is remorseful afterwards

 During middle school social expectations and social and executive functioning demands increase significantly.
 Boys who struggle with social executive functioning and those who may be socially/emotionally immature for their age often find themselves spending more time home alone, often gaming excessively due to their lack of close friendships.

 Sometimes, we find that boys in middle school have developed social anxiety because of their history of unsuccessful social experiences.
-In these cases we always address social anxiety first as this must be addressed before social and executive functioning issues.
+In these cases we always address social anxiety first as this must be addressed before joining a group.

 Topics covered in our middle school groups include:

 - Understanding other’s thoughts and feelings and how you come across to others